 - Most people can perceive soft, medium, and loud sounds:

 People who use cochlear implants have reported the ability to perceive a variety of different sounds, such as ringing telephones, slamming doors, barking dogs, the sounds of engines, the sound of a light switch turning on or off, rustling leaves, a whistling tea kettle and more.

 - Many people can understand speech without lip-reading:

 Even when this is not possible, using a cochlear implant helps people with lip-reading.

-A number of people find they can make phone calls and understand familiar voices over the phone.
+Many people find they can make phone calls and understand familiar voices over the phone.
 Some people can make phone calls and understand others they are not familiar with.

 Some people with cochlear implants enjoy the sounds of certain instruments, such as guitar or piano, as well as certain voices.

 People who are deaf and are pondering whether to pursue surgery to receive a cochlear implant have several things to think about before they receive one.
 There are risks involved, as well as benefits.
 It is important to research cochlear implants, speak with a doctor, as well as an audiologist before making the decision.

 Thomas C. Weiss is a researcher and editor for Disabled World.
 Thomas attended college and university courses earning a Masters, Bachelors and two Associate degrees, as well as pursing Disability Studies.
 As a Nursing Assistant Thomas has assisted people from a variety of racial, religious, gender, class, and age groups by providing care for people with all forms of disabilities from Multiple Sclerosis to Parkinson's; para and quadriplegia to Spina Bifida.

 Discover Related Topics: